openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The action leading to the Wallet performing another Credential Request can also be triggered by a background process, or by the Credential Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.

-## Relationship between the Credential Issuer Identifier in the metadata and the Issuer Identifier in the Issued Credential
+## Relationship between the Credential Issuer Identifier in the Metadata and the Issuer Identifier in the Issued Credential

-Credential Issuer Identifier is always a URL using the `https` scheme as defined in (#credential_issuer_identifier).
+The Credential Issuer Identifier is always a URL using the `https` scheme, as defined in (#credential_issuer_identifier).
 Depending on the Credential format, the issuer identifier in the issued Credential may not be a URL using the `https` scheme.
-Some other forms that it can take are a DID included in the `issuer` property in a [@VC_DATA] format, or the `Subject` value of the document signer certificate included in the `x5chain` element in a [@ISO.18013-5] format.
+Some other forms that it can take are a DID included in the `issuer` property in a [@VC_DATA] format, or the `Subject` value of the document signer certificate included in the `x5chain` element in an [@ISO.18013-5] format.

-When the Issuer identifier in the issued Credential is a DID, below is a non-exhaustive list of mechanisms the Credential Issuer MAY use to bind to the Credential Issuer Identifier:
+When the Issuer identifier in the issued Credential is a DID, a non-exhaustive list of mechanisms the Credential Issuer MAY use to bind to the Credential Issuer Identifier is as follows:

 1. Use the [@DIF.Well-Known_DID] Specification to provide binding between a DID and a certain domain.
 1. If the Issuer identifier in the issued Credential is an object, add to the object a `credential_issuer` claim, as defined in (#credential_issuer_identifier).